netrom-source/notator/README.md

    The window title also displays an asterisk when unsaved changes are present.
 7. Toggle **Hemmingway mode** with `Ctrl+Y` to disable deleting and moving the cursor backwards.

-Default shortcuts for `Ctrl+H`, `Ctrl+K` and `Ctrl+M` are disabled so they no longer trigger Textual's built-in commands.
+Default shortcuts for `Ctrl+H`, `Ctrl+K` and `Ctrl+M` are disabled with high priority so they no longer trigger Textual's built-in commands.

 All styling can be changed in `style.css`.
-The default sheet defines a sleek gray theme, but you are free to customize the colors to your liking.
+The default sheet now uses muted earth tones with a dusty green timer bar.
+Toast notifications feature a subtle border and you can tweak the palette to suit your taste.